 The sausage was a wash, smoky and spicy and dreamy in both places.
 If you’ve never had authentic Texas pit-smoked sausage, you’ve missed out on a treat.
 You can treat yourself in either place.

 Kreutz won the rib war.
-The ribs were the right size, moist and just this side of falling off the bone, smoky beef that melted in the mouth.
+The ribs were the right size, moist and just this side of falling off the bone, smoky meat that melted in the mouth.
 Although it may be that the ribs at Smitty’s were a bit small and a bit dry because we arrived closer to 1:00 PM than noon and therefore received the end of a slab at the end of lunch service, it’s still the case that they were a bit small and a bit dry.
 And I simply have never had a better set of ribs than I had at Kreutz that day.

 On the other hand, Smitty’s served up the better brisket, sliced just the right thickness with just the right marbling and moisture.
 For some reason, the slices of brisket at Kreutz were thicker at the bottom than the top and the top, above the line of fat, was a bit dry.
 Good, better than good, but not perfect.